 - director's fees paid to non-resident directors for services rendered in Canada (a non-resident director is not considered to be employed in Canada when he or she does not attend any meetings or perform any other functions in Canada);

 - commissions, taxable allowances, the value of taxable benefits (including any GST/HST or other applicable taxes), and any other payments you paid to employees during the year.
 These amounts may also have to be reported in the "Other information" area at the bottom of the T4 slip;

 - payments out of an employee benefit plan (EBP) and amounts that a trustee allocated under an employee trust.
 If the trustee allocates the income, but you do not pay it immediately, include it in the income of the employee.
 Do not report it when you make the payment.
-For information, see Interpretation Bulletin IT-502, Employee benefit plans and employee trusts, and its Special Release; and
+For more information, see Interpretation Bulletin IT-502, Employee Benefit Plans and Employee Trusts, and its special release; and

-- amounts paid to emergency volunteers (such as firefighters or ambulance technicians) that are greater than $1,000.
-If you employed the individual (other than as a volunteer) for the same or similar duties, the whole payment is taxable and should be included in box 14.
-For volunteer firefighters, report the exempt amount (up to $1,000) in the "Other information" area of the T4 slip, using code 87.
+- amounts that are greater than $1,000, which are paid to emergency volunteers (such as firefighters, ambulance technicians, or search and rescue volunteers) by a government, a municipality, or a public authority.
+If you paid the individual other than as a volunteer for the same or similar duties, the whole amount is taxable and should be included in box 14.
+Report the exempt amount (up to $1,000) in the "Other information" area of the T4 slip, using code 87.

 If you are paying amounts to placement or employment agency workers, taxi drivers or drivers of other passenger-carrying vehicles, barbers or hairdressers, or fishers (self-employed), go to Box 29.

-A deduction from taxable income can be claimed for the amount of employment income earnings (including taxable allowance) by certain Canadian Forces personnel and police.
+Certain Canadian Forces personnel and police officers can claim a deduction from taxable income for the amount of employment income earnings (including taxable allowance).
 See the explanation under Code 43.